hellolucas/TokenScript/examples/erc20/DeFi/Login/instructions.md

 - On Mac: `brew install xmlsectool`
 - Linux/Windows: [Install Here](https://wiki.shibboleth.net/confluence/display/XSTJ2/xmlsectool+V2+Home#xmlsectoolV2Home-ObtainingandUsingxmlsectool)

-## Tutorial: How to Create a Login Screen on Tokenscript.(#tutorial-how-to-create-a-login-screen-on-tokenscript)
+## Tutorial: How to Create a Login Screen on Tokenscript.
 1. Navigate to `/Tokenscript/examples/erc20/DeFi` folder.

 2. Create a new directory called `Login`.
 This is where we will be building and making our Tokenscript files.